(The drug image[s] shown above are of brand products only. There may be other available products not shown.)

 - Pale skin

-While taking zidovudine, it is important to keep all of your appointments with your health care provider.
+While using zidovudine, it is important to keep all of your appointments with your health care provider.

 What is zidovudine?

-- To treat HIV infection in adults and children 4 weeks of age and older.
+- To treat HIV infection in adults, children, and infants.
 When zidovudine is used to treat HIV infection, the medicine is always used in combination with other HIV medicines.

-- To prevent mother-to-child ( ) of HIV.
-When used to prevent mother-to-child transmission, zidovudine is given to women with HIV during pregnancy and childbirth and to their infants for 6 weeks after birth.
+- To prevent mother-to-child () of HIV.
+When used to prevent mother-to-child transmission, zidovudine is given to women with HIV during pregnancy and childbirth and to their infants after birth.

-Zidovudine may also be used off-label to treat some conditions associated with human herpesvirus-8 (HHV-8) infection in people with HIV.
-For information on the off-label, HIV-related uses of zidovudine, please refer to the HHV-8 section of the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.
+Zidovudine may also be used to treat some conditions associated with (HHV-8) infection in people with HIV.
+For more information, please refer to the HHV-8 section of the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

-What should I tell my health care provider before taking zidovudine?
+What should I tell my health care provider before using zidovudine?

-Before taking zidovudine, tell your health care provider:
+Before using zidovudine, tell your health care provider:

 - If you are allergic to zidovudine, latex, or any other medicines.

-- If you have or have ever had liver or kidney disease.
+- If you have ever had any blood disorders, such as or .

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking zidovudine during pregnancy.
+Talk to your health care provider about the risks and benefits of using zidovudine during pregnancy.
+For more information on the use of zidovudine during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Zidovudine may affect the way other medicines or products work, and other medicines or products may affect how zidovudine works.
-Taking zidovudine together with certain medicines or products may cause serious, life-threatening side effects.
+Using zidovudine together with certain medicines or products may cause serious side effects.

-Zidovudine (brand name: Retrovir) comes in the following forms and strengths:
+Zidovudine comes in the following forms and strengths:

 - 300-mg tablets